How do Structured Outputs Work?

 Overview

-Structured Outputs is a feature for forcing the LLM’s output to follow a specified format 100% of the time.
-This increases the reliability of LLM in enterprise applications where downstream applications expect the LLM output to be correctly formatted.
-By forcing the model to follow a structured schema, hallucinated fields and entries in structured data can be reliably eliminated.
+Structured Outputs is a feature that forces the LLM’s response to strictly follow a schema specified by the user.
+When Structured Outputs is turned on, the LLM will generate structured data that follows the desired schema, provided by the user, 100% of the time.
+This increases the reliability of LLMs in enterprise applications where downstream applications expect the LLM output to be correctly formatted.
+With Structured Outputs, hallucinated fields and entries in structured data can be reliably eliminated.

 Compatible models: